 In general, most people are able to take these medicines; however, there are some people who are unable to take these medicines.

-Duloxetine should not be taken by people who have severe kidney or liver problems, uncontrolled high blood pressure, or are taking certain medicines - for example, antidepressants called monoamine-oxidase inhibitors.
+Duloxetine should not be taken by people who have severe kidney or liver problems, uncontrolled high blood pressure, glaucoma (raised pressure in the eye), or who are taking certain medicines - for example, antidepressants called monoamine-oxidase inhibitors.

 Antimuscarinics should not be taken by people with: